Editor’s note: This story was previously published in September 2019. It has since been updated and republished.

 Not only is NextEra Energy (NYSE:NEE) the world’s largest utility, it’s also the largest producer of wind and solar energy anywhere on the planet, making it one of the best renewable energy stocks to buy for the long haul.

-Many people probably know NextEra because of its Florida Power and Light subsidiary that serves more than five million Floridians and is one of the largest rate-regulated electric utilities in the U.S.
+Many people probably know NextEra because of its Florida Power and Light subsidiary that serves more than 5 million Floridians and is one of the largest rate-regulated electric utilities in the U.S.

-However, it is the subsidiary NextEra Energy Resources that is paving the way for future shareholders gains.
+However, its subsidiary, NextEra Energy Resources,is paving the way for future shareholders gains.
 It owns 120 wind facilities in North America that generate 13,000 megawatts of energy annually.

 It also generates more than 2,000 megawatts of solar power from facilities in seven states and Canada, along with natural gas-fired and nuclear power plants that deliver additional power generation.

-However, it is the company’s views on diversity that makes it an excellent long-term investment.
+The company’s views on energy diversity make it an excellent long-term investment.
 I’m not much of a fan of investing in utilities, but NextEra Energy’s definitely got me very intrigued.

 Brookfield Renewable Partners (BEP)